mehakkhan16/Data-Science-Project-Titanic-Survival-Prediction-/README.md

 ├── report.pdf (to be added)

 ## 📬 Contact
-Feel free to connect with me for feedback or collaboration.
+Feel free to connect with me for feedback

-LinkedIn: www.linkedin.com/in/mehak-khan-688a3b2ba
 Email: mk0882716@gmail.com

-## 📎 Project Structure